RabbirBR/ProjectManagementSuite/readme.md

 <h1>Project Management Suite</h1>
 <p>
-	Meant as an excersize to learn One Page Application (no reloading after logging in).
+	Meant as an exercise to learn One Page Application (no reloading after logging in).
 </p>
 <p>
-	The system is built using the <a href="">Laravel Framework</a>.
-As mentioned above this is a project I'm developing to learn one page application using Vue.Js along with Laravel.
+	The system is built using the <a href="https://laravel.com/">Laravel Framework</a>.
+As mentioned above this is a project I'm developing to learn one page application using <a href="https://vuejs.org/">Vue.Js</a> along with Laravel.
 </p>

 <h2>Pre-Requisites</h2>